 I learned of Abyaneh from everyone’s foremost travel guru, Rick Steves several months before we left home, and because Abi also knew of the village he made sure it was on our road trip itinerary.
 Although the Abyaneh segment is found at the 22-minute mark, I encourage you to sit back and watch the video at length.
-The 1-hour documentary is a well-balanced look at today’s Iran.
+Click HERE to watch he 1-hour documentary is a well-balanced look at today’s Iran.

 Colorful Head Shawls

 Along with the historical significance of the UNESCO village, what caught my attention, while watching the documentary, was the colorful head shawls worn by the women.
 I remember wondering if their shawl was everyday wear, or was it only brought out for the camera crews.
 What I learned is that it’s the real deal.
 All of the women we came upon wore the brightly colored flowered shawls.
 And the direction of stripes on the men’s baggy black pants denotes their marital status, although we saw very few young people in the village.

 A long-standing custom unique to Abyaneh is the gender specific door knockers.
 Walk through the village and pretty much every home’s front door has two distinct door knockers.
 Because women must cover their head should a male non-family man enter the house, there is a specific knocker used only by men.
 The sound of the knocker rapping on the door tells the woman if a man or woman is knocking.
 It’s really quite special.